 The overhead network continues to age.
 The requirement of all new connections to the network at 22 kV or below to be by underground cable has placed additional workloads on cable laying resources.
-As a result of this, EA Networks has increased its field resources in this area.
+As a result of this, EA Networks has increased its field resources including an internal civil crew in this area.